 - the political determinations and objectives of war

 - the alternatives to war as an instrument of policy

 - the international environment, institutions, and alliance structures through which policy, strategy and military operations interact

 - the comparative merits of joint and combined warfare strategies and operations

 - civil-military relations in peace and war, all examined with reference to political and strategic problems and options.

-The TSDM Course, taught in our Fleet Seminar Program and Web-Enabled Program, and the NSDM Course, taught in our CD ROM-Based Program, are designed to engage intermediate-level military officers and U.S. Government civilians in the challenging complexities of the contemporary national security environment.
+The TSDM Course, taught in our Fleet Seminar Program, Web-Enabled Program, and CD ROM-Based Program, are designed to engage intermediate-level military officers and U.S. Government civilians in the challenging complexities of the contemporary national security environment.
 Although these courses offer a broad security studies curriculum that encompasses the strategic and theater-strategic levels, particular emphasis is given to understanding decision making challenges and processes at the theater-strategic level of the combatant commands.

 Areas selected for special attention are:

 - National defense strategies and military strategic concepts.